PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Related Work

 \subsection{Point Cloud Analysis}

 Due to the irregularity of the point cloud data structure, prior works attempt to transform the raw point cloud into intermediate voxels \cite{maturana2015voxnet, zhou2018voxelnet}, or multi-view images \cite{you2018pvnet, hamdi2021mvtn}, thereby converting the 3D challenge to a well-investigated 2D task.
 However, these transformations are accompanied by heavy computation and loss of shape details \cite{yang2019std, bello2020deep}.
 PointNet \cite{qi2017pointnet} is the pioneering method that operates directly upon the raw point cloud.
 Based upon PointNet, PointNet++ \cite{qi2017pointnet++} add a sampling-grouping operation before the MLP layers to extract the local geometry.
 Like PointNet++, and the follow-up works \cite{li2018pointcnn, liu2019relation, wu2019pointconv, ma2022rethinking}, our PointNorm utilizes the sampling-grouping operation with a MLP-based architecture.
-The major difference between PointNorm and others is that PointNorm has normalization operations between the sampling-grouping layers and the MLP layers to cope with the irregular point cloud effectively and efficiently.
+Unlike previous works, PointNorm leverages normalization between the sampling-grouping layers and the MLP layers to address the irregular point cloud.